 The Mansion's design had much in common with other houses of the period, yet was unique in many ways.
 It owes its charm more to harmony of composition than to the beauty of its component parts.
 The influence of fashionable Anglo-Palladian designs are apparent at Mount Vernon in the proportions of the wing buildings and in the bowling green, which corresponds to the palace green.
 Numerous similarities to other contemporary houses might be identified, but there is nothing to indicate that they were more than coincidences of style or common antecedent.
 Washington had access to eighteenth-century English books on the design of country houses, which influenced the Mansion's design.
 For example, the Palladian window was derived from design inspirations found in these books.

-Many artisans were employed at Mount Vernon, but their work was limited in scope.
+Many artisans were employed and enslaved at Mount Vernon, but their work was limited in scope.
 Through the long years of development, overall planning was the province as well as an important occupation of George Washington.
 One guest noted of Washington, that "It's astonishing with what niceness he directs everything in the building way, condescending even to measure the things himself, that all may be perfectly uniform."1

 The Mansion features a prominent, high-columned piazza, extending the full length of the house.
 The exterior finish of the Mansion and of the courtyard dependencie was another unusual feature.
 The siding was beveled to give an appearance of stone.
 Sand was then applied to the freshly painted surface.
 This treatment, called rustication, pre-dates the Revolutionary War and was used elsewhere in Virginia.
 However, no precedent has been found for as extensive use as at Mount Vernon.